relaycorp/awala-gateway-internet/docs/architecture.md

+---
+nav_order: 20
+permalink: /architecture
+---
 # Architecture

-The overall system comprises a series of services, background queues and third-party backing services, as shown in the diagram below:
+The overall system comprises a series of services, background queues and third-party [backing services](https://12factor.net/backing-services), as shown in the diagram below:

 [![](./diagrams/system.png)](./diagrams/system.png)